Mayank-Sharma17/My-Site/README.md

 # My-Site
-- This is my site contains information about me like my education, hobbies, skils and in the contact me section you can see the links by which you can connect with me🔗.
+- This is my site contains information about me like my education, hobbies, skills and in the contact me section you can see the links by which you can connect with me🔗.

 ## Images
 ![mysitepic](https://user-images.githubusercontent.com/113251342/226089851-e11c3f8d-a782-4c49-ac45-7d90cb83a619.png)